 Beyond the function of whatever your idea is, your finished offering should be branded.
 This means you need to brainstorm about what you want your brand to be and what it should look like as the umbrella over your idea.
-Your brand should be a concept that you can sell and that makes people feel good about buying.
+Your brand should be a concept, that you can sell and that makes people feel good about buying.

 Getting Down to Brand Business

 Bringing your new brand to market means greater commitment to your brand than ever.
-This means including your brand brainstorming into every facet of your business — it should be visible in sales meetings, marketing materials, and known to your employees.
+This means including your brand concept into every facet of your business — it should be visible in sales meetings, marketing materials, and known to your employees.

 Some essential ways to bring your theoretical brand into your actual business include the following: